 This means you can tackle the toughest branches, and thick ropes or plastics too.
 It’s a real shame this blade doesn’t have a hand leash, because it could be perfect as an emergency blade for motorboats that become fouled by fishing lines or ropes.

-I was impressed by the UC3024, it’s a slightly wacky design, yet the Bowie is far more useful than you might think.
+This blade is quite impressive, it’s a slightly wacky design, yet the Bowie is far more useful than you might think.

 Ontario Knife Military Machete

 The Ontario blade is aimed more at the budget end of the market.
 It still manages to offer some quality, yet it’s a much more paired down product compared to either the United Cutlery or Ka-Bar blades.

 Even though this blade is a budget choice, it still feels reasonable in hand.
-The weight is nice at 15.8 ounces, plus the distribution means most of that weight in on the blade end, exactly where you want it.
+The weight is a nice 15.8 ounces, plus the distribution means most of that weight in on the blade end, exactly where you want it.
 You might recognize this knife from our reviews of machetes, and it’s here for the same reason, it’s a great buy!

-4. Condor Tactical Combat Machete
+Condor Combat Machete

 This knife really feels and looks like a combat blade.
 The leather sheath is solid and the blade itself is one handsome beast!
-All this is backed up by what looks like a comfortable santoprene handle.
+All this is backed up by what looks like a comfortable Santoprene handle.

 One thing should be said before we dive into the review, this is a very deadly knife!
 It’s razor sharp at the point, and is about as menacing as they come!